Jean Moscopol: Biography

 Moscopol's parents were Greek.
 His mother, née Constantinidi, was from Constanța, while his father originated in Mesembria on the shores of the Black Sea.
 From there he settled in Brăila, where he opened a pastry shop and then worked as a jeweller, like one of his sisters.
 Jean Moscopol was born in Brăila, where he showed ease of learning from his early days.
-He could play several instruments (including the banjo and mandolin) and, besides Romanian, spoke French, Italian, English, German and Greek fluently.
-His first formal education took place at Brăila's Greek school, and he continued learning in that city, also taking classes at its Lyra conservatory, before finishing high school in Galați.
+He could play several instruments (including the banjo and mandolin) and, besides Romanian, spoke French, Italian, English, German, and Greek fluently.
+His first formal education took place at Brăila's Greek school, and he continued learning in that city, also taking classes at its Lyra conservatory, before graduating from the Pelarinos High School in Galați.
+He then enrolled in the Politehnica University in Bucharest.

 From 1921–22, he was a clerk at the M. Embiricos et Co Maritime Agency.
 He then spent two years at the P. Macri et Son Agency in Brăila, and from 1925 to 1929 worked at the Chrissoveloni Bank in Bucharest.
 While an aeronautics student, someone advised him to put his musical talent to use and make some recordings.
 At that moment, music became his profession.
 He made his performing debut in 1929 at the Zissu bar on Șerban Vodă Street, Bucharest.
 He would spontaneously create epigrams for the clients and banter with them.
 He also published a book of epigrams, 101 răutăți ("101 Naughty Sayings").
 Around this time he also made his first gramophone recordings and first appeared on radio.
 He took music lessons in 1930, passed an examination and was confirmed as a professional artist.
-H. Nicolaide hired him at the Alhambra Revue Theatre, where he sang in the operettas Alhambritta, Lăsați-mă să cânt and Contesa Maritza.
+H. Nicolaide hired him at the Alhambra Revue Theatre, where he sang in the operettas Alhambritta, Lăsați-mă să cânt, and Contesa Maritza.